apache/flink-connector-prometheus/docs/content/docs/connectors/datastream/prometheus.md

 {{< connector_artifact flink-connector-prometheus prometheus >}}

 ## Usage

-The Prometheus sink provides a build class for constructing instance of `PrometheusSink`.
-The code snippets below shows how to build a `PrometheusSink` also using a [request signer](#request-signer), and [customizing the error handling behavior](#error-handling-configuration).
+The Prometheus sink provides a builder class to build a `PrometheusSink` instance.
+The code snippets below shows how to build a `PrometheusSink` with a basic configuration, and adding an optional [request signer](#request-signer).

 ```java
 PrometheusSink sink = PrometheusSink.builder()